unarix/unarix.github.io/_posts/2020-06-19-Haiku-Decorators.markdown

 ----

 ## Starting to modify the Decorator
 The code of the decorators are "self explained", but lets supouse that you don't understand nothing about what are you doing.
-So, start forking this repo: [GitHub][github_unarix]; we are going to use this code as our SDK, because in this repo, are all the libraries needed to build your own decorator.
+So, start forking this repo: [github/unarix/haiku_darkstyle/][github_unarix]; we are going to use this code as our SDK, because this repo, contains all the libraries needed to build your own decorator.

 Make a clon of your own repo:
 {% highlight c %}